aphyr/distsys-class/outline.markdown

   - Maintains a replicated *log* instead
 - Also builds in cluster membership transitions, which is *key* for real systems
 - Can be used to write arbitrary sequential or linearizable state machines
-- Very new, no formal proof yet
+- Very new, no *thorough* formal proof yet
   - But nobody's objected to Diego's proof sketch, so far